PARTIZIP II: How the past participle is formed and used in German

 ** Lassen has two forms of Partizip II and they are used for different circumstances.
 See how here.

-3. How to form the Partizip II of german mixed verbs
+3. Partizip II formation for german mixed verbs

 Because these verbs are a mixture of both weak and strong verbs, they form their Partizip II having both attributes of weak and strong verbs in the steps below;